pra-mesh/ResumeBuilder/readme.md

 The client application should open in your browser, the port specified in `client/vite.config.ts`.

 You should now have both the frontend and backend running, and you can start using the Pro Resume Builder application.

+## Potential Features and Future Updates

+- More Resume Templates: Expand the library of professional and modern resume templates to offer more design choices.
+- Customizable Sections: Allow users to add, remove, or reorder sections in their resume (e.g., awards, publications, volunteer work).
+- Drag-and-Drop Interface: Implement a more intuitive drag-and-drop interface for arranging resume sections and content.
+- Version History: Allow users to save different versions of their resumes and revert to previous states.
+-